syafiq/llm_vd/README.md

 JavaScript demonstrated higher vulnerability detection performance, achieving better F1 scores.
 C/C++ showed lower performance, with significantly lower F1 scores.
-We did not find a strong correlation between code complexity and the detection capabilities of LLMs.
-The correlation coefficients were weak and not statistically significant, suggesting that code complexity, as measured by metrics like Cyclomatic Complexity and Halstead Effort, may not be a determining factor in the effectiveness of LLM-based vulnerability detection.
+We did not find a strong correlation between code complexity and the detection capabilities of LMs.
+The correlation coefficients were weak and not statistically significant, suggesting that code complexity, as measured by metrics like Cyclomatic Complexity and Halstead Effort, may not be a determining factor in the effectiveness of LM-based vulnerability detection.

 For detailed results and analysis, please refer to our paper.